 More monitoring means that people are feeling the scrutiny of more judgement.
 And the spiral continues to go down.
 And it drives the culture into darkness.

 Are you nodding your head right now in recognition?

-Measuring people’s performance is often what people DEFINE performance measurement to be.
+Measuring people’s performance is what many people define performance measurement to be.
 They don’t think performance measurement means anything else.
 They don’t think about measuring organisational or process performance.

-That’s the feeling I get from the dozens of people that email me asking for help with measurement: they want to know how to make measuring people easier, more engaging and more meaningful.
+That’s the feeling I have gotten from the hundreds of people who have emailed me asking for help with measurement, meaning they want to know how to make measuring people easier, more engaging and more meaningful.

-Simple answer: you can’t, so stop measuring people.
+Simple answer: You can’t meaningfully measure people to manage their performance.
+So stop measuring people.
 Instead, let people collaboratively measure process performance.

 Connect with Stacey

 Haven’t found what you’re looking for?
 Want more information?
 Fill out the form below and I’ll get in touch with you as soon as possible.